 Eating & Drinking

-If you are looking for something to eat day or night, Ossett has some great choices.
-From cafés to restaurants, locals bars and pubs, you really are spoilt for choice in Ossett.
-Take a trip down to Nikos Restaurant for some authentic Greek food, which will transport you to your favourite Greek island.
-Alternatively, for a lighter snack, enjoy one of the towns local cafes and treat yourself to a slice of homemade cake, hot panini and a freshly ground coffee.
-When it comes to the weekend feeling, you can head down to one of the town local pubs for a cold one or enjoy an innovative cocktail and a glass of bubbly at the Prosecco Bar.
+If you’re looking for something to eat day or night, Ossett has plenty of great choices.
+From cosy cafés to restaurants, local bars and pubs, you really are spoilt for choice.
+Head to Nikos Restaurant for authentic Greek food packed with flavour.
+Alternatively, for a lighter snack, stop by one of the town’s cafes and treat yourself to a slice of homemade cake, a hot panini and a coffee.
+When it comes to drinks, The Tap, The Maypole and C.J.
+Moody’s are firm local favourites, each offering a great atmosphere and a wide selection of drinks to enjoy with friends.

 Shopping

-There are a variety of local and high street shops in Ossett Town Centre.
-Whether it be a haircut at the barbers, a colour at the hairdressers, groceries or some retail therapy, there’s no need to travel into the city for the essentials.
-For your weekly food shop, Lidl in the centre should cover it, or stock up on locally sourced products at the local market that takes place every Tuesday and Friday.
-If you need a few bits and bobs, there are plenty of local corner shops and express supermarkets to grab the extras.
+There’s a great mix of local and high street shops in Ossett Town Centre, offering everything you need close to home.
+Whether it’s a quick trim at the barbers, a visit to the hairdressers, groceries or a bit of retail therapy, there’s no need to travel into the city for the essentials.
+For your weekly food shop, Lidl in the centre has you covered, while B&M offers a wide range of everyday items and homeware at great value.
+You can also stock up on locally sourced products at the Ossett Market, held every Tuesday and Friday.
+And if you just need a few extras, there are plenty of convenient corner shops and express supermarkets nearby.